gbowerman/azure-myriad/datascience/README.md

-﻿# VM scale set based on the Azure Data Science VM This template creates a VM scale set with a load balancer and public IP address - based on the Azure Data Science VM
+﻿# VM scale set based on the Azure Data Science VM This template creates a VM scale set with a load balancer and public IP address - based on the Azure Data Science VM.

+The template creates a load balancer and a public IP address.
+Inbound NAT pools are defined to route incoming connections to the VMs in the set.

 Inbound NAT rules are configured as follows:
 ```